Section 6.4 Dirac delta and impulse response

 Solve (find the impulse response)

-We first apply the Laplace transform to the equation.
-Denote the transform of \(x(t)\) by \(X(s)\text{.}\)
+Apply the Laplace transform to the equation, and denote the transform of \(x(t)\) by \(X(s)\text{:}\)

 Let us notice something about the example above.
-We showed before that when the input is \(f(t)\text{,}\) then the solution to \(Lx = f(t)\) is given by
+In Example 6.3.4, we found that when the input is \(f(t)\text{,}\) the solution to \(Lx = f(t)\) is given by

 That is, the solution for an arbitrary input is given as convolution with the impulse response.
 Let us see why.
-The key is to notice that for functions \(x(t)\) and \(f(t)\text{,}\)
+The key is to notice that for functions \(f(t)\) and \(h(t)\text{,}\)

 The right-hand side becomes